White Paper

 Light Clients

-A zero-knowledge light client needs to perform two main tasks: verify Bitcoin’s header chain, similar to the header chain proof by ZeroSync13, and enforce protocol specific rules.
-This also involves verifying zk-STARK proofs linked to the on-chain commitments for subspaces and producing a 96-byte state header in its public outputs.
-This state header effectively encapsulates the entire state of the protocol and serves as a trust anchor for certificate verification.
+A zero-knowledge light client needs to perform two main tasks: verify Bitcoin's header chain, similar to the header chain proof by ZeroSync13, and enforce protocol-specific rules to produce a compact state header in its public outputs.
+This state header encapsulates the entire state of the protocol and serves as a universal root of trust — a root certificate from which all Space and subspace certificates can be verified without requiring access to a Bitcoin full node.

 Record Storage